Poker - is it a sport? |

-After Reading Rich Dad, Poor Dad’s post on poker being a competitive sport, I found myself writing a comment.
+After Reading Rich Dad, Poor Dad’s post (blog no longer available, it was not affiliated with Kiyosaki’s famous book of the same name) on poker being a competitive sport, I found myself writing a comment.
 It soon got a bit longer than I had intended, so decided to make a post instead.

 I may agree on the competitive aspect of poker, but I’m not so sure I’d agree on it being a sport.
 Usually I consider sports as being played by athletes.
 Webster’s online defines an athlete such as “a person who is trained or skilled in exercises, sports, or games requiring physical strength, agility, or stamina.”
 I’d through “coordination” in there as well- I don’t know why they didn’t have that.
 I’m not sure if a poker player qualifies as an athlete as I don’t really see the physical aspect of it.
 I can imagine Stephen Hawking playing it, for instance.